 Kingsville Transmission Reinforcement

-The greenhouse market in the Leamington and Kingsville areas is growing fast, and there is an increased demand for natural gas from residential, commercial and industrial customers in Windsor-Essex, Chatham-Kent and surrounding areas.
+The greenhouse market in the Leamington and Kingsville areas is growing fast, and there is also an increased demand for natural gas from residential, commercial and industrial customers in Windsor-Essex, Chatham-Kent and surrounding areas.

 Commitment to environment

 We've been safely operating in Ontario for more than 100 years, and carry our strong and established safety culture to each and every project.
-Safety is our top priority, and Union Gas pipelines and facilities are designed to meet stringent safety codes and requirements of the Canadian Standards Association and the Technical Standards and Safety Authority.
+Safety is our top priority, and Enbridge Gas pipelines and facilities are designed to meet stringent safety codes and requirements of the Canadian Standards Association and the Technical Standards and Safety Authority.

 We are also a big contributor to the economic vitality of the province.
 Our experienced pipeline contractors, for example, will use many local resources to build the pipeline and where possible will procure materials from the local community.